noahehall/nim/README.md

 # nim

 - my adventures in nim
+- hopefully a useful cheatsheet for my fellow nOobs

-## for javascript appdevs
+## for javascript appdevs & bizdevops teams

+- fullstack is a first principle for us, nim redefines what that means
-- alot of nodejs devs are moving to/incorporating rust/go in their stack; you should prefer nim for (many, but definitely) these reasons
+- many nodejs devs are moving to/incorporating rust/go in their stack; you should prefer nim for (many, but definitely) these reasons
   - [cross compile applications](https://nim-lang.org/docs/nimc.html#crossminuscompilation)
   - [cross platform scripts](https://nim-lang.org/docs/nims.html#benefits)
   - [documentation is a first class citizen](https://nim-lang.org/docs/docgen.html)